cytoscape/cytoscape-manual/docs/Styles.md

 Before Cytoscape exits, you will be prompted to make sure you save the session before quitting.
 It is also possible to save your styles in a file separate from the session file.
-To do this, navigate to the menu option **File → Export → Styles...**, and save the selected styles to a file.
+To do this, navigate to the menu option **File → Export → Styles to File...**, and save the selected styles to a file.
 This feature can be used to share styles with other users.

 ![](_static/images/Styles/ExportStylesDialog.png)